danbulnet/witchnet/README.md

   self-balancing, aggregating, and sorting tree-like data structures for efficient data representation
 - magds
   self-organizing graphs that facilitates and significantly accelerates various operations, especially the search for data relationships
+- witchnet-gui
+  3D, interactive, GPU-powered associative network simulation that can be used with any real data and run as a desktop or web application (via WebAssembly)

 ## license
 ### open source license